Skip to content

 Getting to where you want to go when you want to go is so important to so many older people.
 This category recognises the vital difference that availability to good quality, easily accessible, user friendly and reliable transport options can make to an older person.

-2. AGE FRIENDLY ACTIVE AND HEALTHY AGEING AWARD (Community Support and Health Services)
+2. AGE FRIENDLY ACTIVE LIVING AND LEISURE AWARD (Health)

 3. AGE FRIENDLY BUSINESS INNOVATION AWARD (Civic Participation and Employment)